 10 BEST Places to Stay in Lake Louise

-After taking in the spectacular scene, go for a hike, climb, ski, or canoe in Banff National Park and enjoy the views.
-Lake Louise is an image that will last with you for a lifetime.
-There aren’t many Lake Louise hotels, but we wanted to review each to make planning your trip to the Canadian Rockies easier.
+After taking in the spectacular scene, we suggest a hike, climb, ski, or canoe to enjoy the views as Lake Louise is an image that will last with you forever.
+There aren’t many places to stay in Lake Louise, but we wanted to review each to make planning your trip to the Canadian Rockies easier.

 Click on the hotel name or the Booking.com links to check the latest rates for these Lake Louise hotels.
 For the best rates on your hotel reservation, we recommend booking 6-8 months in advance.